Level 2 or Phase 2

 Banks are often more strict than government agencies on certain environmental issues, and a simple refinancing may involve a lender or an underwriter's requirement for such a test on commercial property.
 An owner may also voluntarily order a report for due diligence based on advice or suspicion that a nearby activity may have affected his or her property.

 Is this an environmental impact assessment?
-(Click here for some views of a typical cleanup.)
-A level 2 or phase 2 environmental site assessment can sometimes be considered an impact assessment.
+A Level 2 or Phase 2 environmental site assessment can sometimes be considered an impact assessment.
 Sometimes the same activity can be called a cleanup.
 The assessment can also be an instrumental part of the planning process in large scale projects.
 The scope of such studies can be broad and difficult to predict depending on the details of the site and the project, and the characteristics of the of the potential hazard.

 What should the cost be for a Level 2 environmental assessment?